iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/6sem/theory_of_machine.md

-# Syllabus

-## **THEORY OF MACHINE**

-### **Course Objective**

-To make students understand about different mechanisms used in devices or machines and make them able to do complete analysis of mechanisms (including linkage, gears, gear trains, cams, and followers).

-To provide students with basic concepts of dynamics response analysis of mechanisms and their vibratory response.

-### **Course Outlines**

 1. **Introduction to linkage and mechanisms (3 hours)**
    - Introduction to the study of mechanism, mobility, degree of freedom.
    - Mechanism configuration, linkages, chains, inversions.